Huddly/sdk/src/interfaces/IAutozoomControl.md

  */

 /**
- * Get an autozoom controller instance from the initialized camera manager.
+ * Get an autozoom control instance from the initialized camera manager.
- * For custom autozoom, `getAutozoomCtl` accepts some options which are
+ * For custom autozoom, `getAutozoomControl` accepts some options which are
- * documented on the `IAutozoomCtlOpts` interface.
+ * documented on the `IAutozoomControlOpts` interface.
  */
-const autozoomCtl = cameraManager.getAutozoomCtl();
+const autozoomCtl = cameraManager.getAutozoomControl();

 // Always call init before doing anything await autozoomCtl.init();